Getting Started With Yoga

 Finding a Class

-Consider starting with private or semi-private yoga sessions.
+Consider starting with personal or small-group yoga sessions.
 Many large hospitals and healthcare centers offer group yoga classes designed for people with cancer.

 Open group classes at private studios aren’t typically designed for people diagnosed with cancer.
 They may feature poses that could increase the risk of lymphedema or that should not be practiced if you have metastatic disease.
 Avoid hot yoga classes and poses that put too much weight on the arms.